xakraz/homebrew-auto-update/README.md

 This is a little thingy that automatically calls `brew update` and optionally `brew fetch` and `brew upgrade` on a schedule.
-By default, it does so every half hour and sends you a notification when something new is available.
+By default, it does so every day at 7am and sends you a notification when something new is available.

 To install, use